m3trik/Scripts_portable/docs/README.md

 *Each ui widget looks to connect to a corresponding class method of the same name: ie. widget b021 connects to method b021.
 The following naming convention isn't required, but using something like it helps keep things organized.*
 *The docstring of each method houses a user friendly name that is stored with all other widget info in the switchboard dict when an instance is populated.
-All of the ui widgets have an event filter attached for additional handling of specific events.*
+All of the ui widgets have an event filter attached for handling of specific events.*

 * QPushButton   b000    (b000-b999) can contain 1000 buttons of one type max per class using this convention.